 You should also discuss any concerns about anesthesia with your anesthesiologist before surgery.

 Natural childbirth means giving birth without pain medication.
 Instead of medication, you would use relaxation and breathing techniques, position changes, walking, massage, water therapy, and other techniques to manage the pain of labor.
 Medication-free labor allows you to move around more freely and may result in the delivery of a more alert baby, which is helpful for breastfeeding.

-You may want to consider signing up for one of UPMC Pinnacle's childbirth classes to learn about the various options for pain relief during labor.
+You may want to consider signing up for one of our childbirth classes in Central Pa. to learn about the various options for pain relief during labor.
 After you learn about all the available options, you can decide if a natural birth plan is right for you.

 Keep in mind that a birth plan is not binding.
 You can decide at any point before or during your labor to depart from your birth plan.